 63rd International Astronautical Congress (IAC)

 The world's premier space gathering will feature ESA in the conference and will include an ESA exhibition where media opportunities will be arranged.

 Opening of the Deep Space Antenna 3

 The third Deep Space Antenna will complete the ESA deep space network.
 It will allow current and future deep space missions to be conducted with three antennas spread around the globe.

 Location: Malargüe, Argentina

 Scheduled for launch in 2013, Gaia is a global space astrometry mission that will make the largest, most precise three-dimensional map of our Galaxy by surveying an unprecedented number of stars - more than a billion.
 The Gaia scientific instrument assembly will be ready and delivered end of 2012.
 It features the largest digital camera ever to be flown in space.

 The successor to the Hubble Space Telescope will feature several major ESA contributions, including the NIRSpec near-infrared spectrograph.
 This scientific instrument will allow the continuous observation of 100 faint galaxies to determine their chemical composition, and the rate at which stars are forming.
 It will also allow astronomers for the first time to detect water on planets around other stars.

 The ESA Council at Ministerial Level

-The Ministers in charge of space activities in the Member States and Canada will conduct a two-day Council meeting, where ESA programmes and policies for the years to come will be proposed for decision.
+The Ministers in charge of space activities in the Member States and Canada will conduct a two-day Council meeting, where ESA programmes for the years to come will be proposed for decision.